SOSARS/Risky-Site/README.md

 SELECT * FROM users WHERE username = '' OR 1=1 -- ' AND password = ''
 ```
 The database sees `OR 1=1`, which is always true, and the `--` comment marker tells the database to ignore the rest of the query (the password check).
 The query therefore returns the first user in the database, resulting in a successful login bypass.

+### The Fix: Parameterised Queries & Password Hashing

+The application has been patched to prevent SQL Injection and to securely store user passwords.

+1.  **SQL Injection:** The vulnerable f-string query was replaced with a **parameterised query**.
+The `?` placeholder ensures that user input is treated as data, not as executable code, making injection attacks impossible.

+    **Secure Code (`app.py`):**
+    ```python
+    query = 'SELECT * FROM users WHERE username = ?'
+    user = conn.execute(query, (username,)).fetchone()
+    ```

+2.  **Password Storage:** Plaintext passwords have been replaced with secure hashes using the `bcrypt` library.
+    * **Hashing:** New passwords are put through a one-way hashing algorithm with a random salt before being stored.
+    * **Verification:** At login, the submitted password is put through the same process and the resulting hash is compared to the one in the database.
+This means the actual password is never stored or compared directly.

+---